Negotiating a raise

 Off-cycle raises and promotions carry the added benefit that they usually don’t affect your on-cycle raise potential.
 So, you’ll usually still be eligible for whatever merit increase you would have already been eligible for during the regular merit increase period.

-Learn more about how to ask for a raise in an email: How to ask for a raise with a salary increase letter
+Learn more about how to ask for a raise in an email:

 Still, there are some companies where everything is pre-determined, including raises and promotions.
 At these companies, it can be extremely difficult to get a big raise.